 The Future Is Female

-International Women's Day celebrates the social, economic, cultural and political achievement of women.
-It also presents us with an opportunity to challenge conscious and unconscious gender biases; call for gender-balanced leadership; value women and men's contributions equally; and create inclusive cultures that allow women and girls to achieve their ambitions.
+We’re here to celebrate the social, economic, cultural and political achievement of women, and are always looking for ways to challenge conscious and unconscious gender biases.
+Now more than ever, we must call for gender-balanced leadership, value women’s contributions equally, and create inclusive cultures that allow women and girls to achieve their ambitions.

-The World Economic Forum predicts the gender gap won't close entirely until 2186.
-This is far too long to wait.
-This year, the campaign theme for International Women's Day is #BeBoldForChange, and we invite you to participate.
+The World Economic Forum predicts the gender gap won't close entirely for 202 years.
+This is far too long to wait, which is why we’re taking matters into our own hands through education and advocacy.
 Each one of us can be a leader within our own spheres of influence by taking bold pragmatic action to accelerate gender parity.

 Price | $16